 pdoc's main feature is a focus on simplicity: pdoc aims to do one thing and do it well.

 - Documentation is plain Markdown.
-There are no added special syntax rules.

 - First-class support for type annotations and all other modern Python 3 features.

 - Standalone HTML output without additional dependencies.

 pdocwill automatically link identifiers in your docstrings to their corresponding documentation.